demisto/content/Packs/ProofpointThreatResponse/Integrations/ProofpointThreatResponseEventCollector/README.md

 Use the Proofpoint Threat Response integration to orchestrate and automate incident response.

-## Configure Proofpoint Threat Response Event Collector on Cortex XSOAR
+## Configure Proofpoint Threat Response Event Collector on Cortex XSIAM

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Proofpoint Threat Response Event Collector.